joeferner/node-persist/README.md

 __Arguments__

  * chainables - An array of chainable queries.
 These can be save, updates, selects, or deletes.
 Each item in the array will be executed, wait for the results, and then execute the next.
+This can also be a hash of queries in which case the results will contain a hash of results where each key corresponds to a key in the results.
  * callback(err, results) - Callback called when all the items have been executed.

 __Example__

+    // array chaining
     connection.chain([
       person3.save,
       Person.min('age'),